vuestorefront/vue-storefront/packages/core/docs/contributing/api-design-philosophy.md

 We try to cover each subdomain of the eCommerce domain with a dedicated composable.
 For example, we have a composable for Users Management domain, inventory domain, product catalog domain, etc. If you have to add a new feature, always think about the business domain it correlates to and, based on that, decide if it should be a new composable or an existing one.

-If composables share the same category/prefix it means that they most likely also share the same context, e.g., `useUserOrder` `useUserShipping` `useUserBilling` are all subcomposables of `useUser`, and their content depends on this composable.
+If composables share the same category/prefix, it means that they most likely also share the same context, e.g., `useUserOrder` `useUserShipping` `useUserBilling` are all sub-composables of `useUser`, and their content depends on this composable.

 Each composable usually has three pieces:
 - main data object (e.g. `products`)